‘Today it was Stan Swamy, tomorrow it will be us’: Opposition leaders call for repeal of UAPA

 Earlier this month, National Investigation Agency officials claimed that Swamy was actively involved in the activities of the Communist Party of India (Maoist), a banned organisation.
 They alleged that he was in touch with “conspirators” like Sudhir Dhawale, Rona Wilson, Surendra Gadling, Arun Ferreira, Vernon Gonsalves, Hany Babu and Varavara Rao, among others.
 Swamy was also named in NIA’s chargesheet in the Bhima Koregaon case.

-The NIA took over the investigation from the Pune Police on January 2020.
-All the accused in the case are booked for allegedly delivering inflammatory speeches at the Elgar Parishad conclave at Shaniwar Wada in Pune on December 31, 2017, which triggered violence at Bhima Koregaon war memorial on January 1, 2018.
+The NIA took over the investigation from the Pune Police in January 2020.
+All the accused in the case are booked for allegedly delivering inflammatory speeches at the Elgar Parishad conclave at Shaniwar Wada in Pune on December 31, 2017, which triggered violence at the Bhima Koregaon war memorial on January 1, 2018.

 Several organisations and citizens have called for Swamy’s release.
 This includes the All India Catholic Union and the North East Catholic Research Forum.
 In a statement, the All India Catholic Union said Swamy’s arrest seems to be an attempt to stifle dissent in India.
 The North East Catholic Research Forum said that it was “shocked and saddened” by his arrest.
-It said Swamy’s arrest by the National Investigation Agency is “selective targeting”.
+It called Swamy’s arrest “selective targeting”.

 Also read: Adivasi rights activist Stan Swamy’s life and work demonstrate why the powerful want him silenced